 - “Little Dreamers Ride” – Tiny tots can test their driving skills in our mini karts for some race-car hijinks – all in a safe and controlled environment.

-Apart from the theme park, amenities will include a Cineplex, Asian and Western spas, ample shopping facilities, as well as authentic Asian and international dining experiences and fast food restaurants.
+Apart from the theme park and longest roller coaster at sea, amenities will include a Cineplex, Asian and Western spas, ample shopping facilities, as well as authentic Asian and international dining experiences and fast food restaurants.

 The ship’s 2,500 cabins will be able to accommodate up to 5,000 passengers on a twin share basis.
 However, the cabins are uniquely designed for the Asian family and can comfortably sleep 2, 3 or 4 persons with split (two) bathrooms, allowing for a wider price point for the Asian market.
 With total life-saving capacity of up to 9,500 passengers, the Global Class ships can cater for the extremely high peak seasonal holiday periods in Asia.